ReactiveCircus/release-probe/README.md

 In addition to Android Lint, [detekt](https://github.com/arturbosch/detekt) has been configured for Kotlin static analysis.

-We also use [Codacy](https://app.codacy.com/project/reactivecircus/release-probe/dashboard) for automatic PR quality review.

 ### Continuous Integration

 We use **CircleCI** for CI/CD.
 We also have a separate pipeline for running instrumented tests on **Bitrise**.